comprna/riser/README.md

   <img src="arch.png">
 </p>

-RISER accurately classifies RNA molecules live during sequencing, directly from the first 2-4s of raw nanopore signals with a convolutional neural network, without the need for basecalling or a reference.
+RISER accurately classifies RNA molecules live during sequencing, directly from the first ~70-280nt-worth of raw nanopore signals with a convolutional neural network, without the need for basecalling or a reference.
 Depending on the user's chosen target for enrichment or depletion, RISER then either allows the molecule to complete sequencing or sends a reject command to the sequencing platform via Oxford Nanopore Technologies' [ReadUntil API](https://github.com/nanoporetech/read_until_api) to eject unwanted RNAs from the pore and conserve sequencing capacity for the RNA molecules of interest.

+**[UPDATE] 2nd October 2024: RISER now supports the new RNA004 sequencing kit from ONT, in addition to the RNA002 (R9.4.1) kit.
+The sequencing kit can be specified with a new "--kit" parameter.**

-**If you use this software, please cite:**
+If you use this software, please cite:
 > Sneddon, A., Ravindran, A., Shanmuganandam, S. et al. Biochemical-free enrichment or depletion of RNA classes in real-time during direct RNA sequencing with RISER.
 Nat Commun 15, 4422 (2024). https://doi.org/10.1038/s41467-024-48673-8

 # Contents